zaatdev/site-contents/content-creator-marketing.md

 *Estimated, subject to change as we negotiate.

-**Depends how many hours per day aer you willing to commit.
+**Depends how many hours per day are you willing to commit.

 **Bonus**: You may get between (15-20+)% increase to your payment, if you are doing great work. i.e. getting X followers at social or securing clients.

 ### :scales:  **Contract Terms and Condition**

 **Type**
-As stated above you will be contracte/ paid as a freelancer.
+As stated above you will be contracted/ paid as a freelancer.
 That being said, there are no restrictions on when on the day you want to work, or which day of week you take off. _As long as you are doing it right, do it how/when you like_.

 **Period**:
 We have allocated budget for hiring one person for a period of at least **one month**.